AREA OF CONCENTRATION: The program is designed to

 Schedule an advising session with the Sonography Asst.
 Coordinator, if needed.

-Application deadline is September 15th
+Application deadline is September 15th each year.

 Please follow these program Prerequisites and General Education requirements for the application submission.